-Broken Promises by Wealthy Nations: Africa Needs to Finance its Energy Addition then Transition (By NJ Ayuk)
+Broken Promises By Wealthy Nations: Africa Needs To Finance Its Energy Addition Then Transition (By NJ Ayuk)

 But given what has happened so far, does anyone believe this approach is actually going to work?

-Does anyone act’ally think that the world’s most developed countries are going to start handing out more money at a more rapid pace because the UN says they should?
+Does anyone actually think that the world's most developed countries are going to start handing out more money at a more rapid pace because the UN says they should?

-I’m not just basing’my opinion on the developed world’s poor track record with respect to keepi’g promises and meeting d’adlines.
-I’m also relying on the UN’s own data, which show that the majority of the climate financing — more than 60% of climate adaptation funding to date, with nearly all of that figure coming from public-sector source— — provided thus far by higher-income countries to middle- and lower-income countries has taken the form of loans.
-Not grants given freely, but credits that have to be rep—id — which will increase the debt loads of countries that are already facing financial strain.
+I'm not just basing my opinion on the developed world's poor track record with respect to keeping promises and meeting deadlines.
+I'm also relying on the UN's own data, which show that the majority of the climate financing - more than 60% of climate adaptation funding to date, with nearly all of that figure coming from public-sector sources - provided thus far by higher-income countries to middle- and lower-income countries has taken the form of loans.
+Not grants given freely, but credits that have to be repaid - which will increase the debt loads of countries that are already facing financial strain.

-I ’elieve it’s time for Africa to create its own market-oriente— solutions — and that it already has the foundations to start doing so.
+I believe it's time for Africa to create its own market-oriented solutions - and that it already has the foundations to start doing so.

 Drill, Baby, Drill